-Interstate 175 (South Bay Drive) constitutes the southern freeway spur connecting I-275 with Tropicana Field and Downtown St. Petersburg.
-The second shortest Interstate in Florida, I-175 is only one-tenth of a mile longer than nearby Interstate 375 (North Bay Drive).
-The freeway doubles as Florida State Road 594, which extends one block east of the freeway end to SR 687 (3rd Street South) north.
+Interstate 175 (South Bay Drive) constitutes an urban freeway connecting I-275 with Tropicana Field and Downtown St. Petersburg.
+I-175 is one-tenth of a mile longer than nearby Interstate 375 (North Bay Drive).
+The spur doubles as Florida State Road 594, which extends one block east of the freeway end to SR 687 (3rd Street S) north.

 When Interstate 75 was relocated to the east Tampa bypass in Hillsborough County in the late 1970s, five miles of eligible Interstate mileage became available for use elsewhere in Florida.
 Some of this unused mileage was allocated for the South Bay Drive spur to Downtown St. Petersburg (Interstate 175).

 South Bay Drive was constructed in tandem with North Bay Drive (I-375) in two phases between 1977 and 1980.
-Work on the final link for the freeway, between 9th Street South (Martin Luther King Jr. Street) and 4th Street South, commenced in 1977.1 Interstate 175 fully opened to traffic by April 23, 1980 at a cost of $5.5-million.
-However it was not officially included in the Interstate System until November 1982.2
+Work on the final link for the freeway, between 9th Street S (Martin Luther King, Jr. Street) and 4th Street S, commenced in 1977.
+Interstate 175 opened to traffic without fanfare on July 23, 1980 at total cost of $8.5 million.2

 |Vehicles per day||Location|

 FDOT submitted to applications to the American Association of State Highway and Transportation Officials (AASHTO) for the formal establishment of both I-175 and I-375 on April 21, 1981.